Hear Me Out ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

 If you're in the workforce and in an office, or if you're new to the workforce, you might be wondering what essential and basic office supplies you might need.

-Throughout the time I’ve worked in an office, there are a few things I have found invaluable to keep on hand just in case.
 This can mean keeping them in your car or at work, depending on your work situation.
-Of course, if you lucked out and have a flexible work from home – aka telework – policy like Tim Ferris discusses in his book The Four Hour Work Week (which we have talked about previously in the “Top 5 Books to Achieve Financial Freedom” post), you’re probably already good to go.
+Of course, if you lucked out and have a flexible work from home - aka telework - policy like Tim Ferris discusses in his book The Four Hour Work Week 1 (which we have talked about previously in the "Top 5 Books to Achieve Financial Freedom" post), you're probably already good to go.

 Spare Shoes (+ socks if needed)